-In response, the European Society of Urogenital Radiology (ESUR) drafted guidelines, including a scoring system, for prostate MRI known as PI-RADSTM version 1 (PI-RADSTM v1).
-Since it was published in 2012, PI-RADSTM v1 has been validated in certain clinical and research scenarios.
+In response, the European Society of Urogenital Radiology (ESUR) drafted guidelines, including a scoring system, for prostate MRI known as Prostate Imaging-Reporting and Data System version 1 (PI-RADS v1).
+Since it was published in 2012, PI-RADS v1 has been validated in certain clinical and research scenarios.
 However, experience has also revealed several limitations, in part due to rapid progress in the field.
-In an effort to make PI-RADSTM standardization more globally acceptable, the American College of Radiology (ACR), ESUR and the AdMeTech Foundation established a Steering Committee to build upon, update and improve upon the foundation of PI-RADSTM v1.
-Thiseffort resulted in the development PI-RADSTM v2.
+In an effort to make PI-RADS standardization more globally acceptable, the American College of Radiology (ACR), ESUR and the AdMeTech Foundation established a Steering Committee to build upon, update and improve upon the foundation of PI-RADS v1.
+This effort resulted in the development of PI-RADS v2.

-PI-RADSTM v2 was developed by members of the PI-RADS Steering Committee, severalworking groups with international representation, and administrative support from the ACR using the best available evidence and expert consensus opinion.
-It is designed to promote global standardization and diminish variation in the acquisition, interpretation, and reporting of prostate mpMRI examinations and it is intended to be a "living" document that will evolve as clinical experience and scientific data accrue.
-PI-RADSTM v2 needs to be tested and validated for specific research and clinical applications.
+PI-RADS v2 was developed by members of the PI-RADS Steering Committee, several working groups with international representation, and administrative support from the ACR using the best available evidence and expert consensus opinion.
+It is designed to promote global standardization and diminish variation in the acquisition, interpretation, and reporting of prostate mpMRI examinations, and it is intended to be a "living" document that will evolve as clinical experience and scientific data accrue.